Skip to content

 EOF

-TopoLVM uses LVM (Logical Volume Manager) to carve local disks into thin-provisioned volumes with actual capacity enforcement.
-It integrates with the Kubernetes scheduler via a mutating webhook to ensure pods land on nodes that have enough free space.
+TopoLVM uses LVM (Logical Volume Manager) to carve local disks into thin-provisioned logical volumes with actual capacity enforcement.
+It integrates with the Kubernetes scheduler via a mutating webhook so that pods land on nodes that have enough free space in the relevant volume group, and it exposes per-node free-space metrics so the scheduler can score candidates rather than guess.
+This is the moment where local storage stops being “best effort” and starts being a production-grade primitive: the LV size is enforced by the kernel, snapshots are real, and the scheduler is no longer flying blind.

 ┌─────────────────────────────────────────────────────────────┐